Upper Freehold Township, New Jersey: Education

-Allentown High School with 1,245 students in grades 9–12.
+Allentown High School with 1,131 students in grades 9-12.
 The operations of the district are overseen by a nine-member board of education, with the board's trustees elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year.
 The nine seats are allocated to the two constituent municipalities based on population, with five assigned to Upper Freehold Township and four to Allentown.

 Transportation

 As of May 2010, the township had a total of 116.01 mi of roadways, of which 82.01 mi were maintained by the municipality, 28.28 mi by Monmouth County and 5.72 mi by the New Jersey Department of Transportation.

 A 5.7 mi portion of the Central Jersey Expressway (Interstate 195) goes through Upper Freehold, making it an important artery for residents of the township.
 Exit 11 leads to the Horse Park of New Jersey.
 Exit 8 leads to County Route 539 (Hornerstown Road / Trenton-Forked River Road / Davis-Allentown Road) to Hightstown, or towards the Garden State Parkway south to Atlantic City.
 County Route 524 (called Yardville-Allentown Road / South Main Street where it enters Allentown / Stage Coach Road) heads across the township, mostly to the north of Interstate 195, from Hamilton Township in Mercer County to the east and Millstone Township to the west.
 County Route 526 (Walker Avenue) heads from Allentown in the east to Millstone Township in the west, paralleling Interstate 195 to the north.
 County Route 537 (Monmouth Road) runs for 6.5 mi along the township's southern borders with the Ocean County municipalities of Plumsted Township and Jackson Township.

-In addition, Interstate 95 (the New Jersey Turnpike) is minutes away along I-195 in neighboring Robbinsville Township (Exit 7A) and not too far also in bordering East Windsor (Exit 8).
+Interstate 95 (the New Jersey Turnpike) is minutes away along I-195 in neighboring Robbinsville Township (Exit 7A) and not too far also in bordering East Windsor (Exit 8).